 If you have some flexibility with dates for your Parisian sojourn, try to be in the city on the first Sunday of the month.
 This is when several of the big museums offer free entry, such as the Louvre, Musee Rodin, Musee Picasso and Musee d’Orsay.
 Enjoy your day appreciating some of the world’s finest art, up close, without having to pull out your wallet for anything more than a few arty postcards at the gift shop.

 The French don’t just do visual merchandising.
-When they dress a store window, they are creating a work of art.
-That’s why, often on a Sunday, you’ll notice that Parisians who go strolling often stop at the shop windows of the big fashion houses and lifestyle stores, and admire the spectacular creations within.
-This is a very Parisian thing to do, and totally free of charge.
+When they dress a store window, they’re creating a work of art.
+That’s why, often on a Sunday, you’ll notice that Parisians who go strolling often stop at the shop windows of the big fashion houses and lifestyle stores to admire the spectacular creations within.
+This is a very Parisian thing to do – and totally free of charge.

 While it’s entirely possible to spend vast amounts of money in Paris, experiencing the beauty of the city doesn’t need to cost you a cent.
 For more travel tips for Paris, head to your local Travel Money Nz Store and chat to our friendly FXperts today.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog